juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/05 Creating Custom Data Stores.md

 ## **Using Thunks for Async Operations**

-Thunks are a powerful way to handle asynchronous operations in your custom store.
+[Thunks](https://developer.wordpress.org/block-editor/how-to-guides/thunks/) are a powerful way to handle asynchronous operations in your custom store.
 They allow you to write action creators that return a function instead of an action object.
-This function can perform async logic and dispatch actions when needed5.
+This function can perform async logic and dispatch actions when needed.

 Thunks can be used in actions and resolvers.